 How to embroider with a sewing machine

 Embroidery is an ancient craft used for creating stunning designs on fabric.
 While it used to be all hand-done, nowadays, many people opt for sewing machines for a quicker job.
 If you’re eager to give it a shot, here we’ll learn how to embroider with a sewing machine at home.

-I come from a long line of creative people and I grew up sewing and embroidery.
+I come from a long line of creative people and I grew up with sewing and embroidery.
 I’ve been coquetting with embroidery a lot lately, but I’ll have to be honest, I lack the patience for dealing with hand embroidery.
 Plus my eyes are not helping either.
-I found that embroidery on a regular sewing machine is a much better alternative for me.
+I found that embroidery with sewing machine is a much better alternative for me.

-Below I’ll go over the steps you need to take to embroider on a sewing machine, from setting up your machine, to installing the foot and do the actual stitching.
+Below I’ll go over the steps you need to take to do embroidery on sewing machine, from setting up your machine, to installing the foot and do the actual stitching.
 Even if you don’t have a computerized machine, embroidery is still possible!
-These machines are perfect for simple embroidery you might need to add to small items such as clothing, accessories, purses, home décor etc So let’s get started!
+These machines are perfect for simple embroidery that you might need to add to small items such as clothing, accessories, purses, home dĆ©cor etc So let’s get started!

+How to embroider with a sewing machine